2011 Timbuktu kidnapping

 Timbuktu three refers to three abductees, South African Stephen Malcolm McGown, Swede Johan Gustafsson and Dutchman Sjaak Rijke, who were all kidnapped on 25 November 2011.
-A fourth German victim was shot and killed when he refused to climb into the kidnappers' truck.
+A fourth German victim Maertin Arker was shot and killed when he refused to climb into the kidnappers' truck.

-A unit of the Al-Qaeda's North African branch: al-Qaeda in the Islamic Maghreb (AQIM) abducted the three from a restaurant in Timbuktu, Mali.
+A unit of the Al-Qaeda's North African branch: al-Qaeda in the Islamic Maghreb (AQIM) abducted the three from a residence shortly after eating lunch at a restaurant in Timbuktu, Mali.
 Because McGown has dual citizenship, South African & British, the group offered a trade to the British Government for Abu Qatada who was to be deported to Jordan, where he had been convicted of involvement in militant plots.

 Following the kidnapping, several videos were released of the three, offered as proof of life.

 Rijke was rescued by French forces in April 2015.
 Gustafsson was released in June 2017, and McGown was released in July 2017.

 Sjaak Rijke

 Sjaak Rijke ([ɕaːk ˈrɛikə]) is a Dutch national who was held hostage by a faction of Al Qaeda in the Maghreb region in Mali since 25 November 2011 with Stephen Malcolm McGown from South Africa and Johan Gustafsson from Sweden.
 He was liberated by French special forces in the north of Mali on 6 April 2015.